 Utilities Electricity is provided by Navarro County Electric Cooperative

 Improvements are served by propane gas and septic systems

 The primary residence has a like-new, maintained CAT 60 KW backup diesel generator with a belly tank

 SCHOOL District Teague Independent School District

-Brokers' Comments Clay Hill Ranch is one of the best low- fence, large ranches anywhere with beautiful rolling terrain and inspiring vistas.
-The property has been very well managed to promote outstanding hay production and wildlife habitat.
+BROKERS Comments Clay Hill Ranch is one of the finest low- fence, large ranches in central/east Texas with beautiful rolling terrain and inspiring vistas.
+The property has been very well managed to promote outstanding livestock/hay production and wildlife habitat.
 Large populations of whitetail deer, wild hogs, ducks, and dove together with stocked lakes present excellent recreational opportunities for hunting and fishing.
 Top-quality improvements, live water, contiguous acreage, hardwood timber, minerals, and proximity to Dallas, Houston and Austin make this ranch a rare find.

 Casey Berley, Alc- Broker, mobile

 Blake Hortenstine- Broker/Partner, mobile